FelixTheC/strongtyping/README.md

     """
 ```

-At the current state it will work with basically everything which is written here
+At the current state, it will work with basically everything which is written here
 https://gist.github.com/jesuGMZ/d83b5e9de7ccc16f71c02adf7d2f3f44

 - extended with support for